webdevholland/100-days-of-code/log.md

 ### Days 9 - 15: September 16, 2019 (worked overnight into AM)*

 ***Background**:  2:16 am.
 Stretched out on couch in living room with laptop.
 Lofi hip-hop from ChilledCow softly playing (see Links for the day).
 Dozed off in middle of working on this.
-Forced myself to wrap up already at 5:30 am.
+Forced myself to wrap up already around 5:30 am.

 ***I know I haven't been following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them to better suit my lifestyle.
 I think it's more important that I consistently learn every day even if I don't get a chance to update this log.md or Tweet my progress (I have been handwriting notes in a little journal in the meantime).
 I'll talk more about this later in the README.md as well as in the Rules and FAQ sections of this repo.***